Wie erkenne ich ein gutes Nassfutter?

 1️⃣ Open declaration (optimal) ✅

-The ingredients are listed here in detail, e.g.:
+Here, the ingredients are listed precisely, e.g.:

 📌 40% beef, 16% chicken necks, 12% beef tripe, 8% carrots, 5% spinach, 5% apple, 4% beef liver, 4% beef kidney, 4% beef spleen, 1% salmon oil, 0.8% parsley, 0.1% Ascophyllum Nodosum (seaweed), 0.1% cod liver oil.